Fatigued Driver Accident Claims

 Risks of Fatigued Driving

-Many drivers dont realize that drowsy driving is very dangerous; driving while fatigued can have serious and fatal consequences.
+Many drivers do not realize that drowsy driving is very dangerous; driving while fatigued can have serious and fatal consequences.
 Taking your focus off of the road for a few seconds can result in a vehicle crash.

 Studies have shown that being awake for 20 hours is equivalent to have a blood alcohol concentration of .08, the legal limit in the United States.
 Similar to intoxicated motorists, fatigued drivers have decreased awareness and a slow reaction time.